*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 Creating a vast number of mobile proxies is not easy, as we’ve discussed above.
 However, a proxy network can do that by working with app developers.

-The app developer can monetize their app and generate revenue from this partnership.
 On the other hand, the mobile proxy provider gets a massive pool of non-proxy, real IP addresses.
 These IPs can then be used as mobile proxies and offered to the network’s clients.

 3 Key Features of Mobile Proxies